bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

     1. Mind Map (15 minutes)
     ![Image of MindMap](https://github.com/clc80/ios-build-sprint-project-proposal/blob/master/ClaudiaMaciel-Mindmap.png?raw=true)
     2. Organize a List (15 minutes)
-        1. Set a timer for 15 minutes
-        2. Make a list on paper (or Markdown) and capture all your ideas from the mindmap
-        3. If new ideas appear, write those down too
-        4. Take a photo of your organized list and upload it to your proposal (YourName-List.jpg or YourName-List.md)

     3. Prioritize (5 minutes)
         1. What features does your #1 customer need most?
         2. Choose 3-5 features that make the core app experience